 Sandy also noted that we don’t even have a full and accurate census on all of the land we own and what resources it contains.
 We focus on land such as ANWR, but do not even talk about the other places, which are less rare in terms of ecology, that could be opened up for drilling.
 Another interesting fact I gleaned from the talk was that Hurricane Katrina hit many, many oil rigs and yet none spilled.
 Modern technology has served to eliminate many of the threats that we continue to harp on when discussing environmental policy.
 Essentially, Sandy advocated that our policies be based on a measured and rational assessment of the facts, instead of on emotion.
 Sounds reasonable, no?

-All praise be yours, my Lord, through Sister Earth, our mother,
+All praise be yours, my Lord, through Sister Earth, our mother, Who feeds us in her sovereignty and produces Various fruits with coloured flowers and herbs.

 - St. Francis of Assissi Canticle of Brother Sun/ Canticle of Creatures